ADD CONDITION

 Side Effects

-If you are pregnant or breastfeeding, please consult a healthcare professional before use.
-Keep this product out of reach of children, and if swallowed, seek medical help immediately by contacting a physician or the Poison Control Center at 1-800-222-1222.
+Keep this product out of reach of children.
+If swallowed, seek medical help immediately by contacting a physician or the Poison Control Center at 1-800-222-1222.

 Warnings and Precautions